Gather Pilot Guide

 - Start conversations by waving.
 This action is a nice way to let someone know you want to talk.

 - Plan a Friday afternoon social event.
 Race each other in the Gather Grand Prix or pick a spot to socialize.
-(Try these 5-minute icebreaker ideas.)

 To evaluate Gather, take three actions: survey your team, review your Insights Dashboard, and compile the results.